Getting started with labs

 For the Tracing with Open Telemetry Lab, tracing needs to be configured in the Istio and Nginx Ingress apps.

-4. A team called labs is created with Dashboards and Alerts enabled.
-See here how to create teams.
+4. Create a team called labs with Dashboards and Alerts enabled.
+See Teams for more details on creating teams.

-5. A user account is created and added to the labs team.
-In the labs we'll be using the user labs-user@labs.com.
-See here how to create users and assign them to teams.
+5. Create a user and make this user a member of the labs team.
+In the labs, we'll be using the user labs-user@labs.com.
+See Users for instructions on how to create users and assign them to teams.

 📘

-An organization in Gitea is automatically created for each team.
+The App Platform will automatically create an organization for each team in Gitea.
 Only members of the team are added to the Owners group of this organization.
-When using the platform-admin account, make sure to add your account to the Owners group of the team's organization in Gitea.
+It is possible to go through the labs using the (default) platform-admin user account that was created during the installation of the App Platform.
+When using the platform-admin user, then make sure to add your account to the Owners group of the team's organization in Gitea.
+See Add owner to team organization in Gitea.

-6. The Kube API URL has been added to the Cluster Settings.
+6. Add the Kube API to the Cluster Settings.
 Select the platform view and click on Settings in the left menu.
 Then click on Cluster.
 When using LKE: You can find the Kube API URL in the summary of your LKE cluster.
 Here it is called the Kubernetes API Endpoint.
 You can remove :443 at the end.

 Labs